Stormproaudio/Revolution-EQAPO/README.md

 Over 10 Viper Mods Series for Viper FX on Android Platform and we remain as the most active Producer and Developer of IRS for Viper to date.
 Its time we bring that to PC Windows Community !

 Feedback?
-Report Issues? or Bugs goto https://facebook.com/StormProaudio and leave us a message.
+Report Issues? or Bugs goto https://facebook.com/StormProaudio and leave us a message..thanks

 "Humble Enough to know that we are not better then Anybody.
-But Different from the rest.. "

-Berkatilah Ya Robb -Storm
+But Different from the rest.. " Berkatilah Ya Robb -Storm